 Dear Shri.
 Korgaonkar,

-The Software Development Companies (SDC’s) and IT Companies are establishments and if they employ 20 or more persons, they are under ESI Act in general, leave the cases where certain states have granted exemptions for a year or so.
-As you have rightly stated, most of the SDC’s and IT’s stand covered under ESI Act.
+The Software Development Companies (SDCs) and IT Companies are establishments, and if they employ 20 or more persons, they are generally under the ESI Act, except in cases where certain states have granted exemptions for a year or so.
+As you have rightly stated, most of the SDCs and ITs are covered under the ESI Act.

-It is nice that you mentioned the solitary judgement of Justice Mrudula Bhatkar of Bombay High Court in Western Outdoor matter passed in 2012.
-In this judgement, as you said, software development has been held as “manufacturing” and such SDC’s having computers installed and used for Software Development are held as “factories”.
-If we read the judgement, we will know that the Court has liberally interpreted the term “manufacturing process” to bring the SDC’s in the fold of ESI.
-The Court observed that, there is a difference in the definition of “factory” in the two acts and benefit of “Explanation II” found in Factories Act cannot be given to definition of “factory” found in ESI Act.
+It is nice that you mentioned the solitary judgment of Justice Mrudula Bhatkar of the Bombay High Court in the Western Outdoor matter passed in 2012.
+In this judgment, as you said, software development has been held as "manufacturing," and such SDCs having computers installed and used for Software Development are held as "factories."
+If we read the judgment, we will know that the Court has liberally interpreted the term "manufacturing process" to bring the SDCs into the fold of ESI.
+The Court observed that there is a difference in the definition of "factory" in the two acts, and the benefit of "Explanation II" found in the Factories Act cannot be given to the definition of "factory" found in the ESI Act.

-However, division benches of High Courts of AP and Madras had taken a different view.
+However, division benches of the High Courts of AP and Madras had taken a different view.

-In spite of the said judgement, I am bit reluctant to accept that software development would mean manufacturing and SDC’s are factories.
-No doubt, advancement of technology is day-by-day giving newer meanings and we are required to redefine old concepts and ideas.
-Who knows tomorrow, so far the intellectual work such as novel and poem writings, music composition and orchestration, architectural designing would mean “manufacturing” and making of such things would mean “factory”.
+In spite of the said judgment, I am a bit reluctant to accept that software development would mean manufacturing and SDCs are factories.
+No doubt, the advancement of technology is day-by-day giving newer meanings, and we are required to redefine old concepts and ideas.
+Who knows, tomorrow, intellectual work such as novel and poem writings, music composition and orchestration, architectural designing would mean "manufacturing," and making such things would mean "factory."

 Adv.
 K. H. Kulkarni.